alaskasquirrel/FOSS-for-Android/README.md

 Nextcloud 云服务

 Aegis 双因素验证器

+LibChecker

+[Amarok Hider](https://github.com/deltazefiro/Amarok-Hider) Hide your private Files and APPs with a single click.

 |ROM 刷机需谨慎|[Android phones are sending significant amount of user data with no opt-out](https://www.scss.tcd.ie/Doug.Leith/Android_privacy_report.pdf) & [Android OS Privacy Under the Loupe -- A Tale from the East](https://arxiv.org/abs/2302.01890)|
 |:---|:---|